Steep Climb In Benzodiazepine Prescribing By Primary Care Doctors

 And while benzodiazepines are best for short-term use, according to physicians, the new study found that long-term use of these drugs has also risen.
 From 2005 to 2015, continuing prescriptions increased by 50 percent.

-Long term use of the drugs can cause physical dependence, addiction and death from overdose.
+Long-term use of the drugs can cause physical dependence, addiction and death from overdose.

 "I don't think people realize that benzodiazepines share many of the same characteristics of opioids," says Dr. Sumit Agarwal, an internist, primary care physician and researcher at Brigham and Women's Hospital in Boston, and one of the authors of the new study.